 Ulcerative colitis (UC) is a chronic disease.
 That is, if you’re diagnosed with UC you will always have it, even with treatment.
-Fortunately, UC is a disease of flares and remissions.
-You can go through symptom-free periods for weeks, months, and even years.
-Then, you may experience a flare.
+Fortunately, UC is a disease of flare-ups and remissions.
+This means you can go through symptom-free periods for weeks, months, and even years before having a flare-up period.

-A flare is a time of increased activity.
-Part of treating your UC includes keeping it from coming back.
-With help from your doctor and proper self-care, you can work your way through your next flare-up quickly, hopefully prevent future ones, and soon return to a normal life.
+Part of treating your UC includes extending your remission periods.
+With help from your doctor and proper self-care, you can work your way through your next flare-up quickly, hopefully prevent future ones, and return to a normal life.

 When Ulcerative Colitis Returns